Mosquito Control Around Homes and in Communities

 You can also treat mosquito larvae; however, treating large bodies of water or numerous small artificial breeding sites can be difficult and expensive, particularly for an individual property owner.
 Control programs targeting mosquito larvae are best left to trained individuals in county or local government agencies.
 Most of these chemicals are not selective and some may even harm beneficial insects and other non-target organisms.
 Furthermore, use of these chemicals will provide only temporary reduction in mosquito populations.
 Modifying or eliminating breeding sites is the long-term solution to severe mosquito problems.

 For small areas, such as garden pools, or water troughs for horses, you might want to try a bacterial insecticides that are available at many retail stores, garden centers and on-line garden suppliers.
 There are several products formulated as “donuts” (“dunks”) or as granules that contain the bacterium Bacillus thuringiensis israelensis or “Bti”.
 This bacterium kills mosquitoes, but does not harm fish, birds or other wildlife.
 The “dunk” versions are well-suited for small breeding sites (100 sq. ft. or less) and will control mosquito larvae for about 30 days.
 Before using Bti products, you need information on the life cycle and habitat requirements of mosquitoes in your area.
 Simply treating all areas of standing water without knowing if they are actually sources of the problem is a waste of time and money.

 Other Biological and Non-chemical Control Measures

 - Install tight-fitting screens on doors and windows to help keep mosquitoes out of your home.

 - Although bats and birds, such as Purple Martins, consume mosquitoes as part of their diet, but they do not have a significant impact on mosquito populations.
 You can install nesting boxes around your property to attract these natural predators to the area.
-However, bear in mind that the feeding activity of insect-eating bats and birds may not be sufficiently selective to cause noticeable reductions in mosquito populations.
-Also, many of our major mosquito problems occur when some predators are inactive (or less active).
-For example, the Asian tiger mosquito is most active during the daytime when bats are normally roosting.
+However, keep in mind that their feeding activity is not likely to be sufficiently selective to cause noticeable reductions in mosquito populations.

 What Doesn’t Work